bblodfon/femto-power-control/README.md

 Subsequently, the rest of the macro-users are Real-Time users (voice users mostly - data rate of 64Kbps).
 Each FAP has one Real-Time user and one Non-Real-Time by default.

-Then, the John Nash equilibrium algorithm which is implemented, finds the equilibirum powers of all the the users (voice/data - femto and macro-users) and creates the necessary graphs such as the topology of the mobile network, the power vs iterations (it' s the 'k' in the code) needed to achieve the quilibrium, the data Rates achieved as well as the utilites of every user (starting from the macro to the femto users).
+Then, the John Nash equilibrium algorithm which is implemented, finds the equilibirum powers of all the users (voice/data - femto and macro-users) and creates the necessary graphs such as the topology of the mobile network, the power vs iterations (it' s the 'k' in the code) needed to achieve the quilibrium, the data Rates achieved as well as the utilites of every user (starting from the macro to the femto users).